Don’t Fall into One of These 3 Positivity Traps

 If you think positive thinking can take the most surface aspect of a problem and simply turn it around so that everything’s hunky dory, you’re expecting a band-aid cure.
 The challenge with this, of course, is that everything is connected: no condition is an island unto itself.

-Often acute challenges in the external plane mask deep-seated issues on the internal plane.
+The truth is, acute challenges in the external plane often mask deep-seated issues on the internal plane.
 In the above case, my client was not in a job situation that was suited to her most ideal life path.
 Because metaphysics and positive thinking work in a holistic way, they shifted things at a deeper level than she was expecting, giving her an opportunity to regroup and reformulate in a healthier, more sustainable, and ultimately more prosperous way.
 (Which, by the way, she did!)

 The lesson here is to consider that while your life appears to have separate conditions and aspects, from an energetic perspective, these are all unified in a single melody or pattern.
 When a single challenge (or a condition that feels discordant) rises to the surface of your conscious awareness, it’s more helpful to think of addressing this challenge as a doorway into a deeper level of harmony – as an opportunity to get into a more ideal flow in all life areas – rather than as tackling or remedying single, isolated issue.